Yooli8537/Editor/README.md

   - Inline Code
   - Tables
   - Links
+  - Images (copy-paste)
 - Sidebar allowing for easy navigation of the Folder Structure
 - Search Bar
 - Undo / Redo
 - Export Documents as .pdf files.
 - Always continue where you left off with URLs for any page.
-- Add Images and never delete them! *Seriously, they aren't deleted automatically right now, so they'll clog up storage*
-- Avoid losing Data with Autosaves
+- Avoid losing Data with Autosaves.
+- Configure the app to your liking with the Settings page (WIP).

 ## Installation